Dennis Bermudez: Ultimate Fighting Championship

-Bermudez officially made his UFC debut on December 3, 2011, at The Ultimate Fighter 14 Finale against Diego Brandão to determine the winner of The Ultimate Fighter 14.
+Bermudez officially made his UFC debut on December 3, 2011, at The Ultimate Fighter 14 Finale against Diego Brandão of Team Bisping to determine the winner of The Ultimate Fighter 14.
 After a back-and-forth first round Bermudez knocked down Brandão and displayed strong ground and pound from the top position but while doing so Bermudez was caught in an armbar that ended the fight.
 The bout earned Fight of the Night honors, giving Bermudez an extra $40,000 in bonuses.

 Bermudez next faced Pablo Garza at UFC on Fox 3 on May 5, 2012.
 He won the fight via unanimous decision.

 Bermudez fought Tommy Hayden on August 11, 2012, at UFC 150.
 Bermudez won late into round one after clipping Hayden with a front kick to the chest, a straight right to the face then catching him in a guillotine choke, causing Hayden to submit.
 The performance earned Bermudez Submission of the Night honors.

 Bermudez next faced Matt Grice on February 23, 2013, at UFC 157.
 Bermudez won via split decision.
 The back and forth action earned both fighters Fight of the Night honors and much praise from MMA observers proclaiming it was an early front runner for "Fight of the Year".

 Bermudez faced Max Holloway on May 25, 2013, at UFC 160.
 He won the fight via split decision.
+11 out of 11 media outlets scored the bout to Holloway.

 Bermudez was briefly scheduled to face Nik Lentz on November 6, 2013, at UFC Fight Night 31.
 However, Lentz was pulled from the pairing with Bermudez in favor of a bout with Chad Mendes on December 14, 2013, at UFC on Fox 9.
 Bermudez instead fought Steven Siler as a replacement opponent.
 He won the fight via unanimous decision.

 Bermudez next faced Jimy Hettes on March 15, 2014, at UFC 171.
 He won the fight via TKO in the third round and won his first Performance of the Night bonus award.